pedrospdc/pinger/README.md

 Config
 ------
 Pinger supports some few configurations by default.
-Configurations in bold are required.
+Configurations in *italic* are required.

 | Param                | Description                                          | Default                   |
 | ------------------   | ---------------------------------------------------- | ------------------------- |